September 14, 2022

 - Improving talent sourcing processes and strategies

-- Boosting workforce productivity and capability with workforce analytics
+- Boosting workforce productivity

 - Measuring revenue and expenditures of employees and teams